erdos/sphere/README.md

 2. To get started in development mode, type: `boot dev`
 3. Open the browser window at `http://localhost:8000/index.html` for a live view of the project.

+Alternatively, you can use `docker-compose` to run a development session: `docker-compose -f dev.yml up`

 The project is written in ClojureScript.
 It uses React (with Reagent) to render the sphere in an SVG component.

 ## License